 My family lived in New Zealand many years ago.
-My mother made a lamb stew every Sunday.
-It was my dad's favorite!
-I changed the recipe to suit my family's modern palates, but it's just as exotic and delicious. —Nancy Heishman, Las Vegas, Nevada
+Every Sunday my mother made a lamb stew—it was Dad's favorite!
+I changed the recipe to suit my family's more modern palates, but it seems just as exotic and delicious. —Nancy Heishman, Las Vegas, Nevada

 VERIFIED BY Taste of Home Test Kitchen

 - 2 tablespoons red curry paste

 - 1 tablespoon hoisin sauce